Contact

 • www.baumaniere.com

-Virginie Ovessian - GP Mabillard
+virginie Ovessian - GP Mabillard

 FIEF, in Paris

 Since the opening of his restaurant FIEF (2 toques), short for Fait Ici En France, in 2019, Victor Mercier has been offering a vegan menu to his customers.
-"Even though France is the land of butter, many dairy products are unfortunately not ethical.
+"Even if France is the land of butter, many dairy products are unfortunately not ethical.
 My desire is obviously to work with French products, but not just any products.
-So, a vegetarian proposal seemed consistent with my convictions", explains the chef.
+So, a plant-based proposal seemed consistent with my convictions", explains the chef.
 For Victor Mercier, this choice offers several advantages: the first is to distinguish himself by responding to a growing demand, which few gourmet restaurants dare to embrace; the second is also to offer an alternative to people who obviously don't eat animal proteins, but also to those who suffer from food intolerances. " We know that with this vegan menu, we won't have to change anything (or very little) in the event of a problem," he says.
 For example, the chef and his team offer a stuffed bell pepper of the palermo variety, stuffed with a chili sin carne made from with red beans from the Tarn and rice from the Camargue, topped with a smoked garlic paste and a lightly spiced miso bell pepper coulis.
-"The fact that we're thinking outside the box really helps us move forward.
+"Thinking outside the box really helps us move forward.
 It's a daily challenge.
 But it's worth it, because some evenings, this menu gets more orders than the traditional one."

 Le Clair de la Plume, in Grignan

-At Le Clair de la Plume (3 toques), the idea of a vegetarian menu came about in response to demand from customers, more and more of whom are asking for a vegetarian menu.
+At Le Clair de la Plume (3 toques), the idea of a vegetarian menu came about in response to demand from customers, more and more of whom were asking for a vegetarian menu.
 "I think there's a growing awareness around the environment," says Benjamin Reilhes, the restaurant's chef.
 "I think it allows us to attract a clientele who, under normal circumstances, wouldn't have pushed the door of the establishment."
-While Benjamin Reilhes' cuisine wasn't originally particularly vegetarian-oriented, the chef believes that today, his finest creations are plant-based.
+While Benjamin Reilhes' cuisine wasn't originally particularly vegetarian-oriented, the chef reckons that today, his finest creations are plant-based.
 "At first, it was a bit complicated, but as time went by, I got the hang of it.
 Whatever the menu, I always try to include a vegetarian starter, and it's often this dish that makes an impression on our customers, even if they've eaten lobster afterwards".
 Among his pretty plates, for example, is a concentrated carrot purée served with different gels (curry, passion fruit, yuzu), a carrot vinaigrette and a cracker, "quite a fun dish to sauce with bread", says the chef.

-Alain Maigre
+alain Maigre

-La Table de Castigno, in Assignan
+La Table de Castigno, Assignan

 The cuisine of Justine Viano and Stephan Paroche, at La Table de Castigno (3 toques) in Assignan, is strongly plant-based.
 It therefore seemed logical for the couple to offer a real vegetarian menu, imagined with the same care as the classic.
 In 4 or 6 courses, you can enjoy dishes as original as a celery root kebab, smoked sabayon, local zaatar and paprika, chili paste and red onion pickles, or a corn galette in the spirit of a vegetarian taco.